kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Streamlit/README.md

 ## Four Streamlit design principles
 - Embrace Python scripting.
 Build and grow Streamlit apps line by line.
 - Treat widgets as variables.
 Widgets are input elements that let users interact with Streamlit apps.
 They’re presented as basic input text boxes, checkboxes, slider bars, etc.
 - Reuse data and computation.
 Historically, data and computations had been cached with the @st.cache decorator.
 This saves computational time for app changes.
 It can be hundreds of times if you actively revise the app!
-In 0.89.0 release Streamlit launched two new primitives (st.experimental_memo and st.experimental_singleton) to afford a significant speed improvement to that of @st.cache.
 - Deploy instantly.
 Easily and instantly deploy apps with Streamlit Cloud.
 ***